 My therapist at the time told me that she thought Joe and I would be wonderful parents, but she feared we might be overindulgent with our kids based on how we were with Samantha.

-Perhaps we were a enter site tad obsessed.
+Perhaps we were a pokie casino slots tad obsessed.

 It didn’t help that poor Samantha had a chronic viral condition that often caused her to get eye and respiratory infections.
 She had a plethora of prescription drops and antibiotics.
 We became quite adept at getting her to take each and every one, and the skills have been put to good use with three children.